redwarp/ambergris/README.md

 Why Ambregris?
 I think it's as generic of a name as can be!
 It hints at some mysterious substance, that might do wonders.
 (And is actually just a type of amber, that floats and burns well, and comes from sperm whale.
 Probably the lamest of ambers.)

-Ths CourierPrime fonts were downloaded from https://developers.google.com/fonts/
+The fonts were downloaded from https://developers.google.com/fonts/

 ![You are dead](screenshots/you_are_dead.png)